-FDA advisor: Opioid approvals are controlled by Big Pharma
+FDA adviser: Opioid approvals are controlled by Big Pharma

 The FDA approved Oxycontin, the powerful narcotic pill that set off the opioid epidemic, in 1995 without clinical trials.
 The drug’s maker, Purdue Pharmaceuticals, convinced the FDA–and then doctors–that the drug was safe for widespread use in treating less-than-severe pain.
 The FDA then approved Fentanyl in 1998.

 Dsuvia, which is a more potent version of Fentanyl that comes in pill form, was developed by the California pharmaceutical company AcelRx in cooperation with the U.S. Department of Defense.
-In 2017, the FDA rejected the drug on the advice of an advisory committee, the Guardian reports, but the when the company resubmitted the drug a year later it was approved.
+In 2017, the FDA rejected the drug on the advice of an advisory committee, the Guardian reports, but when the company resubmitted the drug a year later it was approved.
 And members of the advisory board who had pointed out the drug’s potential for abuse, including Brown, were not invited to the approval proceedings the second time around.

 The most alarming part of the Guardian report is the idea that a crucial aspect of the FDA–the part that protects patients from harm from dangerous opioids–has effectively been privatized.
 A legal change in the 1990s allowed for more industry funding, and now the FDA division that approves new opioid drugs receives 75% of its funding from the industry.
 This, critics suggest, puts the FDA in the posture of a business partner of Big Pharma rather than a regulator.